oseberg/devops-screener/README.md

 ## Problem #1: PostgreSQL info retriever

-You have two servers, one running a Postgres database.
-You do not have SSH access to the server that hosts the Postgres database.
-From the machine *not* running the Postgres instance write a bash script that connects to the database and displays the following output derived from that database:
+You have two VMs, one running a Postgres database, and one with a Postgres client.
+You do not have SSH access to the VM that hosts the Postgres database.
+Write a bash script that connects from the Postgres client VM to the Postgres database and displays the following output derived from that database:

 ```
 Number of non-idle database connections: ___